informalsystems/modelator/jekyll/docs/tla_basics_tutorials/typechecking.md

 1. _alices_outbox_ is a set of strings
 2. _network_ is a set of strings
-3. _bobs_moods_ is a string
+3. _bobs_mood_ is a string
 4. _bobs_inbox_ is a sequence of strings

-We should also specify the type of operators.
+We can also specify the type of operators.
 For example we can annotate AliceSend(m)

 ```tla
 \* @type: (Str) => Bool;